Pullela Gopichand: Coaching career

 After retiring from his playing career, Pullela founded the Gopichand Badminton Academy in 2008 after reportedly mortgaging his own house.
 Nimmagadda Prasad, a renowned industrialist, donated ₹50 million on a condition that his academy win a medal for India at the Olympics in badminton.
 The academy produced several badminton players including Saina Nehwal, P. V. Sindhu, Sai Praneeth, Parupalli Kashyap, Srikanth Kidambi, Arundhati Pantawane, Gurusai Datt, and Arun Vishnu.
 Saina Nehwal went on to win the bronze medal at the 2012 Summer Olympics, while P. V. Sindhu went on to win the silver medal at the 2016 Summer Olympics, the bronze medal at the pandemic-hit 2020 Summer Olympics, and also became the first Indian to win the gold medal at the BWF World Championships.
 Pullela also served as the official Indian Olympic Badminton Team coach at the 2016 Rio Olympics held in Brazil.

+Contributions to Indian athletics

+In 2003, Pullela started promoting running through a 10K run Foundation by arranging the annual run also conducting training programmes for budding athletes.
+To help some of the poorer athletes, he arranged weekly runs and giving cash prizes to participants.
+He tied up with National Athletics Coach Nagpuri Ramesh to train and mentor these budding athletes.
+He also tied up with the Mytrah Group, a renewable energy company and started the Gopichand-Mytrah Foundation.
+The foundation identifies talented athletes and trains them, along with providing them with accommodation, food and transportation.

+The efforts have been successful with a number of their athletes earning national and international medals, like Deepthi Jeevanji (World record holder in the 400m T20 category), Nandini Agasara (Bronze medalist in the Heptathlon event of the 2022 Asian Games), Rangali Swathi, Kunja Rajitha (400m Gold Medalist in Indian Youth Games 2022).